FerdyM/VisualSort/README.md

 ## Features
 ***

-#### MVP features
++ Merge-Sort with coloured visualization
++ Selection-Sort visualization
++ Insertion-Sort visualization
++ Selection-Sort visualization
++ Bubble-Sort visualization
++ Compare iterations of different algorithims
++ Read custom csv files

+#### Features to be added soon
 ***
-+ Take text input from user
-+ Read csv file specified by user
-+ Sort unordered integers provided by user
-+ Visualize the algorithim live as it sorts
-+ Display this visualization to a window, with no flickering
++ More algorithms
++ Coloured visualization's
-+ Output the sorted list of integers to a file specified by the user
++ Output to a file

-#### Extensible features
-***
-+ Count how many iterations each algorithim takes
-+ Record exactly how long each algorithim takes
-+ Compare the stats of two algorithims side by side

 ## Code structure
 ***
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Eu turpis egestas pretium aenean.
-Lacinia quis vel eros donec ac.
++ 'main.rb' - This file holds the MainControl class and the logic to start the game
++ 'window.rb' - This file holds the WindowClass, all the methods that control the display
++ 'algorithms.rb' - Holds all the algorithm's and calls the display methods
++ This all gets stored in the lib folder

 #### Gems

-Dictumst vestibulum rhoncus est pellentesque elit ullamcorper dignissim cras tincidunt.
-Lacinia quis vel eros donec ac.
-Et tortor consequat id porta nibh venenatis.
+- 'curses'
+- 'ascii-charts'
+- 'tty-prompt'
+- 'tty-cursor'
+- 'colorize'
+- 'csv'

 ## User Experience and Interaction
 ***
 The user begins by choosing how they want to input their unsorted array, this can be done by specifying a csv file or manual entry; alternatively the program can use a default unsorted array as an example.
-Next the user will decide what to do with this array.
-The first option is visualizing the sorting algorithim as it sorts to get a better understanding of how it works, the user will also have the option to view information that desrcibes step-by-step how the algorithim works.
-Alternatively if the user wishes to compare two algorithims they can do that too, and ofcourse the user always has the option to quit and exit the program.
+Next the user picks which sorting algorithm they would like to visualize.
+The user can pick from BubbleSort, InsertionSort, SelectionSort and MergeSort.
+In the future many more sorting algorithm's will be added.
+After the sorting algorithm complete's  the sorted array will be displayed along with the amount of iterations it took to complete.

 ## Instructions
 ***